Capt. Alden Partridge’s brainchild institution celebrates its 201st birthday and the bicentennial of its admitting students

 Northfield and the university maintain their strong bond.
 In 2017, Norwich University renewed a five-year agreement to donate money to Northfield to support the town’s public services.
 The agreement, which started in 2018 and runs through 2022, was the third such voluntary arrangement to promote excellent “town-gown” relations.

-On June 23, 2017, Schneider presented a check for $78,286 to Northfield Police Chief Bill Jennings, Northfield Fire Chief Peter DeMasi and Chief of Ambulance Services Lawton Rutter to support public services.
+On June 23, 2017, Schneider presented a check for $78,286 to Northfield Police Chief Bill Jennings, Northfield Fire Chief Peter DeMasi and Ambulance Services Chief Lawton Rutter to support public services.
 The gift was the final installment of the previous five-year, voluntary arrangement between the university and the town, which ended in 2017.

 In May, Northfield locals joined faculty, staff and alumni in a car parade to salute Schneider’s retirement after his 28-year presidency.